byexamples/byexample/README.rst

 Contribute
 ^^^^^^^^^^

-Go ahead, fork this project a start to hack it.
-Run `make test` to ensure that everything is working as expected and then propose your Pull Request!
+Go ahead, fork this project and start to hack it.
+Run ``make test`` to ensure that everything is working as expected and then propose your Pull Request!

 There are some interesting areas where you can contribute like